helsingborg-stad/s3-local-index/README.md

 A WordPress plugin that provides local indexing of S3 files with CLI commands and cache flushing capabilities.
 This plugin improves performance when working with large S3 buckets by creating local indexes that enable fast file existence checks and directory listings without expensive S3 API calls.

+This plugin is tested with a bucket of over 100 000 files.

 ## Description

 The S3 Local Index plugin creates and maintains local JSON index files that mirror the structure of your S3 bucket.
 This enables WordPress to quickly determine if files exist on S3 without making API calls for every check.
 The plugin supports both single-site and multisite WordPress installations.